-The 4 Pillars to Transformative e-Learning Digital Learning Series begins on Wednesday, February 24, I’ll guide participants through some of the primary considerations in designing context to take taking full advantage of its role in creating effective e-learning interactions.
+The 4 Pillars to Transformative e-Learning Digital Learning Series is on-demand, and I’ll guide participants through some of the primary considerations in designing context to take taking full advantage of its role in creating effective e-learning interactions.
 We’ll explore in more detail the various ways it can create immediate meaning and value in your e-learning courses.
 We’ll further explore the power of designing a compelling context and share some pointers for your own design thinking.
 As usual, we'll look at some real-world e-learning examples to see how this thinking results in stellar e-learning.

 Pillar II Blog: Challenge